PureShape SB26

 Mounting is done with the baffle using M4 screws into a rebate 10 mm large, 8 mm high, with 4 mm radius corners.

-Users must remove the protective grille using a heat gun or by carefully following the method shown in the photos, gently pulling the grille off little by little.
+Users must remove the protective grille using a heat gun, or by carefully following the method shown in the photos.
+The grille must be gently pulled off a few millimeters at a time around the entire adhesive circumference.
+Be careful of the magnetic force when the grille is released.

-The mounting operation is the sole responsibility of the client.
-AudioHorn cannot be held responsible for any damage.
+The mounting operation is the sole responsibility of the client, and AudioHorn cannot be held responsible for any damage resulting from improper installation.
+In case of damage, Bliesma offers affordable repair services if the tweeter dome has not been damaged.

 Then place the three centering pieces to align the tweeter.
 With the waveguide facing downward, keep the assembly well away from any metal objects, as the tweeter’s magnet is very strong and may attract them.